The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Explicit basins of attraction of the global minimizers

 \end{enumerate} Then $\Lambda_{\beta}$ is a $g$-basin of attraction of $\theta^*$. \end{theorem} \begin{proof} See Section \ref{sec:proof_control}. \end{proof}

 This theorem highlights the regularity properties and the control on the derivatives of $\phi$ that we require to ensure convergence.
-However, it does not give an explicit expression of the basin of attraction at first sight.
-We propose a corollary that makes it more explicit in the case when $p(\theta,\theta^*)$ is composed of a unique element when $\theta$ is in the basin, which is the case in all the examples covered in the next section.
+However, it does not give an explicit expression of the radius of the basin of attraction at first sight.
+We propose a corollary that makes it more explicit in the case when the projection $p(\theta,\theta^*)$ is composed of a unique element when $\theta$ is in the basin, which is the case in all the examples covered in the next section.